 Extremely Rare Signal Lantern by Fr.
 Weber & Co., Berlin – With Colored Lenses & Fully Working (c.
 1900–1930)

-An exceptionally rare signal lantern manufactured by Fr.
-Weber & Co., Berlin, complete with colored glass lenses and in full working condition.
+Signal lantern by Fr.
+Weber & Co., Berlin, with coloured glass lenses, in working condition.

-This beautiful lantern features a wooden handle, copper rivets, and a robust metal body.
-The burner and wick holder are original and fully functional, allowing the lamp to be operated from the outside — exactly as intended.
+The lantern has a wooden handle, copper rivets, and a metal body.
+The burner and wick holder are original and functional, and the lamp can be operated from the outside.

-Two metal shutters are included, designed to block off the side openings when needed.
+Two metal shutters are included, for blocking the side openings.

-This lantern was almost certainly used as a signal lamp, likely for traffic control or railway shunting operations.
+Likely used as a signal lamp, for traffic control or railway shunting.
 It comes with three separate lenses:

 - Two red lenses (one with full metal rim and hanging eye, one with partial rim)

-- One green lens (with approximately ¾ of its original metal rim remaining)
+- One green lens (with roughly ¾ of its original metal rim)

-A spring mechanism in the rear holder keeps each lens securely in place, and they can be slid in front of the main lamp opening to display the desired signal color.
+A spring mechanism in the rear holder holds each lens in place; they slide in front of the main opening to show the signal colour.

 Fr.
 Weber & Co.
-Berlin was a German metalworks manufacturer active roughly between 1890 and 1950, known for producing munitions, weapons, and oil lamps.
+Berlin was a German metalworks manufacturer active roughly between 1890 and 1950, producing munitions, weapons, and oil lamps.
+This lantern's style and construction fit the 1900–1930 period.

-The handle also features a hanging loop, and the back shows two solder marks, suggesting an additional mounting bracket may once have been attached.
+The handle has a hanging loop, and the back shows two solder marks, suggesting a mounting bracket may once have been attached.

-Naturally, the lantern shows light signs of age, adding to its historical charm.
+The lantern shows some age-related wear.
 One of the small rings on a shutter plate is a later replacement.

 Height (excluding handle): 29 cm